 Each of us is responsible for knowing and adhering to the values and standards set forth in this Code and for raising questions if we are uncertain about company policy.
-If we are concerned whether the standards are being met or are aware of violations of the Code, we must contact the HR department.
+If we are concerned whether the standards are being met or are aware of violations of the Code, we must contact the HR department or communicate it through the ethics channel.